RafaelPradoTorres/Image-Processing/README.md

-# Image-Processing
+# Image Processing
- Exercises and an overview about the book "Digital Image Processing"
+ This project was made to train, using as base the book "Digital Image Processing" by Rafael C. Gonzalez